 The first step in becoming involved in the local budgeting process is to gather information.
 The Department has assembled the educational tools found on this website that can help you begin to understand the intricacies of local government financing and the budget process in general.
 In addition, taxpayers can also find county by county detail on property tax related matters, including how many property tax dollars are being collected and used in each county.

 Public local budget hearings are usually scheduled in September and October to comply with a statutory deadline for all taxing units to adopt budgets by November 1 of each year.
 After the political subdivision formulates its estimated budget and its proposed tax rate and tax levy, each political subdivision will give notice to the taxpayers stating the time and place set for the public hearing to discuss the estimated budget and tax levy.
 This notice is published twice with the first publication at least ten (10) days before the date fixed for the public hearing.
 This is an opportunity for the public to comment on the political subdivision's budget, tax rate and tax levy.
-If ten (10) or more taxpayers object to a budget, tax rate or tax levy of a political subdivision, they may file an objection petition with the proper officers of the political subdivision with seven (7) days after the public hearing.
+If ten (10) or more taxpayers object to a budget, tax rate or tax levy of a political subdivision, they may file an objection petition with the proper officers of the political subdivision not more than seven (7) days after the public hearing.
 If an objection petition is filed, the political subdivision shall adopt with its budget a finding concerning the objections in the petition and any testimony presented at the adoption hearing.
 (November 1 is the statutory deadline for a political subdivision to adopt a budget, tax rate and tax levy.)

 In concept, the calculation of a tax bill is fairly simple - multiply the assessed value of your property after deductions by your local tax rate and that is your gross tax liability.
 There are, however, many other steps that can make the process more complicated.